 Buying your tickets to Universal Orlando isn’t quite as easy as buying your tickets to an afternoon movie.
 Rather, there are quite few options and variables, including annual passes, special deals for Florida residents, and tickets that are grouped with other local theme parks.
 For that reason, I advise you to make the following decisions before ordering (and buy online for better prices, too):

 - One park or two parks?
-UOR has two theme parks, Islands of Adventure and Universal Studios Florida.
+UOR has three theme parks, Islands of Adventure, Universal Studios Florid and Volcano Bay.
 They each have their own rides and attractions, but they are literally right next to each other.
 Harry Potter’s Diagon Alley is in one park, Universal Studios Florida, and Hogsmeade is in the other, Islands of Adventure.
 If you’re okay with visiting just one, buy a Base (Single Park Admission) Ticket (currently $105.00 for adults, $100 children ages 3-9; per day).
 However, if you’d like to visit both—and ride Hogwart’s Express—you’ll need to buy a Park-to-Park Admission ticket, which raises the price to $155 each for adults (one day price).
 Recommendation: Definitely get the Park-to-Park ticket because if your focus is seeing all of Wizarding World, you will probably have time to see both in one day.
 (It will be a long day, however.)
 Hogwart’s Express is not to be missed.
 It departs from Platform 9 ¾ in the Universal Studios Florida park, and transports you to Islands of Adventure.
 BUT you will not be allowed to board unless you have the Park-to-Park ticket.